Corporate Entity: Everything You Need to Know

 There are four major disadvantages to a sole proprietorship.

-- Unlimited liability – All of the owner's personal assets are at risk for all of the debts and liabilities of the business.
+- Unlimited liability – All of the owner's personal assets are at risk for all the debts and liabilities of the business.

 - Limited funding opportunities – Basically, the owner's personal assets, credit, and investment are the most likely sources of funding.
 It is very difficult to get loans for a sole proprietorship without some kind of collateral.

 - No stock – You can't allow outside investors because you have no stock to offer.